 While in the home officers discovered evidence of a marijuana grow operation including lights, thermometers, extension cords, water pumps and shower heads.

 A total of 126.88 grams of marijuana and .69 grams of methamphetamine were confiscated from the home.
 Several boxes of shotgun shells and .45, .40 and .35-caliber ammunition were also confiscated."
 Jessica Barrett was arrested on a warrant out of Kettering Ohio.
 John Clayton Davis was also arrested, facing possible aggravated menacing, obstruction, possession of criminal tools, illegal manufacture of drugs, possession of drugs, advertising and possession charges.
+Lets hope that the unrestrained pit bull that started all this is in the custody of Montgomery County dog warden Mark Kumpf.
+Lets hope that Mark will consider the dog's previous employment as a guard dog for a drug operation prior to placing this dog with a family.

 Jessica Barrett and John Clayton Davis